MehranGhamaty/PointProcesses/README.md

 I chose to use GD for online learning because it is the most efficient when the dataset size reaches infinity (I should find the citation for that).

-The problem is that shown in one of the notebooks, a Hawkes process with a single exponential kernel should have a loss function with a global minimum.
+The problem is shown in one of the notebooks, a Hawkes process with a single exponential kernel should have a loss function with a global minimum.
 This means when sampling from the model and relearning a new model from the sampled model the parameters should converge.
+That wasn't happening, I know the code is working because I verified all the parts, maybe I wasn't producing enough samples.
+The problem was the learner was starting to have a higher likilhood than the model being sampled from.
-That wasn't happening, I know the code is working because I verified all the parts.
-This means there is probably something wrong with my mathematical assumptions and I want to rewrite the code using EM to verify above statement.
+This means there is probably something wrong with my mathematical assumptions and I want to rewrite the code using EM to verify above statement (because I know that should work from previous implementations).

-Yes research is hard and annoying and this is why graduate students not working with existing toolkits take longer to produce research.
+Research is hard and annoying and this is why graduate students not working with existing toolkits take longer to produce research.
 I also was going to try to get more than a few papers off of this toolkit so it would have been worth the development time.